spacemeshos/QA-smapp/cases/Smapper/Mnemonics-restore.md

 **Steps:**

 1. User opens the Spacemesh application.
-2. User selects the "Recover Wallet" option.
+2. User selects the "Recover Wallet using 12 words backup" option.
 3. User enters the 12-word backup.
 4. User confirms the recovery process.